As the drill is plugging downward at a thousand feet of level,

 “YOU’RE under five metres of water right now,” Barry Philp says.
 “Hard to imagine, isn’t it?”
 I look through the windshield of his four-wheel-drive.
 The sky is blue and empty and the land is dead flat to the horizon.

-We’re rattling along the gray clay bottom of Lake Menindee, several kilometres from its shore.
+We’re rattling along a grey clay track on the bottom of Lake Menindee, several kilometres from its shore.
 Three years ago the lake was full.
-Together with surrounding lakes, it held five times the water in Sydney Harbor.
-Rainfall in the past three years is tracking lower than the worst on record.
-The lakebed is now bone dry.
+Together with surrounding lakes, it held five times the water in Sydney Harbour.
+Beginning in 2010, two summers of severe rains had followed a prolonged, notorious drought in eastern Australia – “the millennium drought”.
+The land was flooded.

 But yet again, so soon, the inland is wretched for lack of water.
 Rainfall in the past three years is tracking lower than the worst on record.
 Today, the lakebed is bone dry.
 In this improbable place, we are driving in search of water.

 It is late April 2015.
 Four months ago, officials estimated that Broken Hill, population 18,000, would run out of water in August.
 They began a drilling program to find emergency supplies from underground.